TylerBrinkley/Enums.NET/README.md

 # Enums.NET
-Enums.NET is a high-performance type-safe .NET enum utility library which caches enum members' name, value, and attributes and provides many operations as extension methods.
+Enums.NET is a high-performance type-safe .NET enum utility library which provides many operations as convenient extension methods.
 It is available as a [NuGet Package](https://www.nuget.org/packages/Enums.NET/) and is compatible with .NET Framework 2.0+ and .NET Standard 1.0+.

-I'm trying to integrate my improvements into [corefx](https://github.com/dotnet/corefx) so if interested in its progress please check out my proposal [here](https://github.com/dotnet/corefx/issues/15453).
+I'm trying to integrate some of my improvements into [corefx](https://github.com/dotnet/corefx) so if interested in its progress please check out the proposal [here](https://github.com/dotnet/corefx/issues/15453).

 ## What's wrong with `System.Enum`
 1. Nearly all of `Enum`'s static methods are non-generic leading to the following issues.
    * Requires the enum type to be explicitly specified as an argument and requires invocation using static method syntax such as `Enum.IsDefined(typeof(ConsoleColor), value)` instead of what should be `value.IsDefined()`.
+   * Requires casting/unboxing for methods with an enum return value, eg. `ToObject`, `Parse`, and `GetValues`.
    * Requires boxing for methods with enum input parameters losing type-safety, eg. `IsDefined` and `GetName`.
-   * Requires casting/unboxing for methods with an enum return value, eg. `ToObject`, `Parse`, and `GetValues`.
 2. Support for flag enums is limited to just the `HasFlag` method which isn't type-safe, is inefficient, and is ambiguous as to whether it determines if the value has all or any of the specified flags.
 It's all by the way.
 3. Most of its methods use reflection on each call without any sort of caching causing poor performance.
 4. The pattern to associate extra data with an enum member using `Attribute`s is not supported and instead requires users to manually retrieve the `Attribute`s via reflection.
 This pattern is commonly used on enum members with the `DescriptionAttribute`, `EnumMemberAttribute`, and `DisplayAttribute`.